Rhondes sarasini: Description

 The spider is one of five members of the genus described by Patoleta in 2016.
 Only the female has been identified.
 Small and slender, it has a shape that is typical of the genus, with a wide cephalothorax, thinner abdomen, very large chelicerae and very long endites.
 The cephalothorax is light brown, with a covering of white scales, which measures 3.2 mm long and 2.7 mm wide.
-The abdomen is grey-brown and hairy with light and dark patches.
-It measures 5 mm long and 2.7 mm wide.
+The abdomen is grey-brown and hairy with light and dark patches on top and grey-brown underneath.
+It typically measures 5 mm long and 2.7 mm wide.
 The clypeus is very narrow and light brown with long white hairs.
 The chelicerae, endites and pedipalps are similarly light brown.
+The front legs are dark brown, the remainder a lighter brown.
 The epigyne has short copulatory openings unlike Rhondes atypicus but a similarly shallow and wide pocket.
 This distinguishes it from other species in the genus, such as Rhondes flexibilis, which has a wide pocket.

 Distribution and habitat

 Rhondes sarasini has only been found in one location, in the forests of Vallie Ngoué towards the south end of Grande Terre, New Caledonia.
 Despite the existence of similar environments on other islands across the Pacific Ocean, it is endemic to the island and there is no evidence of the species in any other locale.